Associate Director - Family Programs

 Required Qualifications: Masters degree in higher education, student personnel, counseling or a related field; professional experience in a higher education environment that shows advancement into progressive leadership positions; strong working knowledge of new student and family programs, and student and family transitional issues; and experience designing, developing and executing large-scale programming initiatives.
 It is vital that candidates possess exceptional interpersonal, oral and written communication skills and have experience in creating and managing print, electronic and Web publications.
 Applicants must demonstrate experience designing and executing large-scale program assessment, and be able to analyze data and create meaningful reports.
 A qualified candidate will have highly developed organizational management and problem-solving skills, and must work accurately and efficiently in order to meet a multitude of deadlines and responsibilities.
 Candidates will have demonstrated leadership abilities, and must have a commitment to diversity and be comfortable working within diverse populations.
 Flexibility to work evening hours and weekends, particularly during summer months, is also a position requirement.

-Preferred Qualifications: * Three to five years of professional experience in a higher education environment that shows advancement into progressive leadership positions; and * Full-time staff supervisory experience and possess the ability to create a staff development plan that encompasses full- and part-time professional staff, paraprofessional staff, graduate students and undergraduate student leaders.
+- Full-time staff supervisory experience and possess the ability to create a staff development plan that encompasses full- and part-time professional staff, paraprofessional staff, graduate students and undergraduate student leaders.

 Special Instructions : For full consideration, applicants must apply for position number FA386z at http://jobs.gmu.edu/; complete and submit the online application; and upload a cover letter, resume, and a list of three professional references with contact information.
 The anticipated start date for the position is November 1, 2017.
 A complete position description is available upon request.
 Review of applications will begin on September 29, 2017, and will continue until the position is filled.